 My mother used to joke about my "drinking problem."
-But before you think I have a problem with alcohol, know that my issue had nothing to do with the wine.
-It was the 2-liter bottle of diet soda that I went through almost daily that she saw as a problem.
+But before you think I have a problem with alcohol, know that my issue had nothing to do with wine; it was with the 2-liter bottle of diet soda that I went through almost daily.

-A recent scientific study suggests that the reason artificial sweeteners may be a factor in diabetes, even though they don't contain sugar, is because they mess with gut bacteria.
-Rodale News reports that scientists found that when mice drank water that contained the artificial sugar substitutes saccharin, aspartame and sucralose, the mice developed glucose intolerance — something that can be linked to type 2 diabetes and other metabolic diseases.
+A 2014 scientific study also suggested that the reason artificial sweeteners may be a factor in diabetes, even though they don't contain sugar, is because they mess with gut bacteria.
+Nature reported that scientists found that when mice drank water that contained the artificial sugar substitutes saccharin, aspartame and sucralose, the mice developed glucose intolerance — something that can be linked to type 2 diabetes and other metabolic diseases.
 Mice fed plain water or water with regular sugar didn't develop the glucose intolerance.

 When scientists manipulated the gut bacteria in the mice's stomachs and killed most of it off, they found that the glucose intolerance disappeared.

 Based on what they found in mice, scientists conducted a small trial on humans that measured the gut bacteria of healthy people who consumed artificial sweeteners.
 They found that after just one week, participants started showing glucose intolerance and their gut bacteria composition had changed.

 No sugar and fewer calories make artificial sweeteners an attractive choice for those looking to keep the sweet taste but lose the pounds.
 A study presented at ENDO 2017, the Endocrine Society's annual conference in April, demonstrated that some sweeteners encourage the accumulation of fat, particularly among the already obese.